drankush/VoxRad/README.md

 ### 💻 Installation

 - Download the `.app` file for Mac or the `.exe` file for Windows from the [releases](https://github.com/drankush/voxrad/releases).
-- Reviewers can download from [cloud storage](https://1drv.ms/f/s!An5fb_Sh97aUhc9M46yXdNnNGqnG4g?e=AJ3tHJ), by entering password 'CPDR'.

 ### 🔄 Understanding Workflow
 VOXRAD uses two ways to transcribe audio to report.

 - Use a combination of using a transcription model to first transcribe audio and then format and restructure the transcript using instruction template.
-- Use a multimodal model to directly input the audio and instruction template to provide output.
+- Use a multimodal model to directly input the audio and instruction template to provide output (experimental).

 Read more about the supported models [here](https://voxrad.gitbook.io/voxrad/fundamentals/getting-set-up/understanding-workflow#supported-llms).